rbudiharso/blog.budiharso.info/source/_posts/Create-hole-in-android-view.md

 Basically what I end up doing is extending a [ViewGroup](http://developer.android.com/reference/android/view/ViewGroup.html) and override the [onDraw](http://developer.android.com/reference/android/view/View.html#onDraw%28android.graphics.Canvas%29) method to draw a clearing to create a *"hole"*.
 A code snippet worth a thousand words.

-{% include_code lang:java android-view-hole/MyActivity.java %}
+{% include_code lang:java android-view-hole/MainActivity.java %}

 {% include_code lang:java android-view-hole/CameraView.java %}

+And this is the meat of the viewport, this is the class draw the "hole" on the view.

 {% include_code lang:java android-view-hole/Viewport.java %}

-{% include_code lang:xml android-view-hole/my_activity.xml %}
+{% include_code lang:xml android-view-hole/activity_main.xml %}

+And this is the result running on an android emulator:

+{% asset_img viewport.png %}